Media drop Dilbert after creator's Black `hate group' remark - KESQ

 Associated Press

-The creator of the Dilbert comic strip faced a backlash of cancellations Saturday while defending remarks describing people who are Black as members of “a hate group” from which white people should “get away.”
+Several prominent media publishers across the U.S. are dropping the Dilbert comic strip after its creator described people who are Black as members of “a racist hate group” during an online video show.

 The backlash began following an episode this past week of the YouTube show, “Real Coffee with Scott Adams.”
 Among other topics, Adams referenced a Rasmussen Reports survey that had asked whether people agreed with the statement “It’s OK to be white.”